chasingash/P2-Memory-Game/README.md

 * After testing the site on different screen sizes, i discovered some text was not aligned properly which on further investigation appeared to be due to margin and padding issues.

-    I resolved with media queries and ajusting the margin and padding.
+    I resolved with media queries and adjusted the margin and padding.

 </details>